Amalfi-Festival/amalfi-festival-org/_classes/choral-week.md

 Join us on the breathtaking Amalfi Coast for a transformative week of music, culture, and unforgettable performances!
 Bring family members and friends along to enjoy this unique experience.

 Sing in extraordinary settings with world renowned conductors, enjoy curated excursions and authentic Italian experiences.
-Enjoy local cusine and community.
 Rehearse and perform in stunning, historic venues.
+Savor local cusine and community.

 ~IMAGE~